topcoder-platform/vorbote/README.md

   it also starts Kafka consumer to listen for events and send to registered corresponding hooks, due to TC authentication, you need to browse `http://localhost:3000`
-- use another terminal to start sample client `npm run client` the sample client is running at `http://localhost:5000`
+- use another terminal to start sample client `npm run client` the sample client is running at `http://localhost:5555`, this client is needed for Postman and UI verification, but not needed for unit tests, because unit tests use nock to mock the callback APIs

 ## Verification